swiftlang/swift/README.md

 #### Ninja

-Once the first build has completed, ninja can perform fast incremental builds of various products.
+Once the first build has completed, Ninja can perform fast incremental builds of various products.
 These incremental builds are a big timesaver when developing and debugging.